In this article, we are going to talk about the registration requirements for NRIs under GST la...

 GST, a revolutionary tax reform rolled out on the 1st of July 2017, has effectively replaced the previous multiple taxes like VAT, central excise duty, commercial tax, service tax, octroi, etc. It has a great impact on the real estate sector since it was first launched.
+This article is describing GST on Real Estate Sector.

 In the below article, we will discuss how GST has completely given a new lease of life to the real estate sector.
 But before moving ahead, let us discuss what real estate actually is